krish-sharma28/Cool-Numbers/README.md

 ### - timed_mode.py:  Runs the timed game mode where the player has 90 seconds to solve as many hands as possible.
 ## 2. How to run the program:
 ### Open the terminal, navigate to the folder containing the files, and run: python main.py
+There are also optional arguments when running the program.
+***--mode*** which takes you directly to Timed or Rounds mode
+***--leaderboard*** which takes you directly to Timed or Rounds leaderboard Both take options Timed and Rounds. e.x. ```python3 main.py --mode timed``` takes you directly to the setup for the timed mode.
+Helpful for debugging or just skipping beginning.
 ## 3. How to use the program:
 ### When the program starts, you'll see a welcome message followed by introduction.
 After read through all the words, you'll see a prompt like this: What would you like to do?